Fusion-Lightguns/Fusion-Phaser/README.md

      - Ordered all basic parts today.
 Will be begin testing when they arrive

+     - Decided to use Pi Pico as "Brains"

      - Figured out almost everything needed

 Update 12/10/22